Gilgamech/website/www/Gillogisms.md

 1. Trolls might have an aperitiefling before dinner. - 2020
 1. Truckheads operate LED-bedazzled combustion-powered pipe organ sexual vibrators (on metal sleds, or trucks too lifted to tow) that produce uselessly massive torque (Dodge Charger) as a side effect. - 2021
 1. Truth is stranger than fiction - if you want strange, why read fiction?
 Goto fiction when you want normalcy. - 2022
+1. Trying to maintain a Center somewhere between the horseshoe-extremes of Authoritarian Racism and Forced Diversity.
 1. Trying to save money has been the most expensive thing I've ever done.
 Much cheaper is trying to meet my needs and explore different parts of the market. - 2021
 1. Turn off content which is only discontent. - 2020
 1. Two, in three dimensions, is eight. - 2021